 - 2023–2025: shift toward timing-focused supervision and operational resilience

-Today, the message across MENA is unified: “Show us how your system behaves — not what you claim it does.”
+Today, the message across MENA is unified: "Show us how your system behaves — not what you claim it does."
+This is part of a broader global regulatory shift covered in: global broker regulation outlook 2026.

 The Three Pressures Every MENA Broker Faces